COVID-19 pandemic in Sarawak: Vaccination

 The COVID-19 vaccination programme in Sarawak is currently being implemented by the state government with the help from the federal government as an approach in curbing the spread of virus.
 The program is currently being implemented in phases from 26 February 2021 and Sarawak's Chief Minister Abang Johari Openg became the first individual in Sarawak to receive the COVID-19 vaccine.

 Aftermath

-A total of 3,641 businesses in Sarawak went out of business from 2020 to 2022.
+A total of 3,641 companies in Sarawak went out of business from 2020 to 2022.